-Washing vs dry ripping up, in eco-fashion
+Washing vs dry ripping up

 In the process of regenerating wool, you may also have heard of dry ripping up.
 There are some similarities with the lavastraccia technology, but – as the name suggests – no water is added in the process.
 Lavastraccia also allows the wool fibers to remain more intact and longer.